By: Madeleine Ortiz

 Sitting down with Henriette Dumont feels like sitting down with an old friend, even when you’ve just met her!
-She’s so genuine that, before you realize it, your “quick chat” has turned into an hours-long conversation about everything from football to the healthcare system.
+She’s so genuine that, before you realize it, your “quick chat” has turned into an hours-long conversation about everything under the sun.
 “I love people,” she says, “I was raised by extremely generous parents and they’ve passed that on to me.”
-Which is lucky for us, because it means she was happy to share her personal story of weight loss trials and success.
+This is lucky for us, because it means she was happy to share her personal story of weight loss trials & success.
 “If anything I’ve been through can help someone else, then I’m glad to share my experiences and tips.”

-Have a personal motivating reason (or a few!)
+2. Have a personal motivating reason (or a few!).

 Henriette has a zest for life that is hard to deny.
 She loves to take road trips – especially when they involve her getting to visit with her two sons, daughters-in-law and four grandchildren.
 “I don’t want to grow old sick,” she says, “I love seeing new places and talking to people and all that is easier in a healthy, mobile body.”
 Being in good health as she ages is a huge motivator when it comes to staying on track, but it’s not her only reason.
 Some days, it’s just that she wants to feel more confident in her clothes.
 “I love shopping,” says Henriette and the thought of being able to try on clothes without leaving the store discouraged is a great motivator for her as well.
 It’s important to be clear about why losing weight and getting healthier is important to you.
 Your reasons can be big, small or even seemingly vain… but make sure they’re yours!
 Remember them when things get tough and let them help you stay on your path.